The Push Notes App is a Gluon code sample. Refer to the Gluon website for a full list of Gluon code samples.

 .
 And by using the Dashboard application we’ve been able to track the changes in those persisted lists and objects. -

-We have added new plugins to the project: Device and Push Notifications.
+We have added new services to the project: Device, Push Notifications and Runtime Args.

 -

-We have registered the app in Google Cloud Messaging and/or the Apple Developer center, and retrieved the required keys and/or certificates.
+We have registered the app in Firebase Cloud Messaging and/or the Apple Developer center, and retrieved the required keys and/or certificates.

 -